spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/GettingStarted.md

 }
 ```

-## Deployment of your app
+## Deployment of Your App

 ### ABAP Stack

 #### Component Deployment

-The following points are not explicitly relevant for the Spreadsheet Importer, but for the Reuse Component in general (see [UI5 Reuse Components](https://sapui5.hana.ondemand.com/sdk/#/topic/6314fcd2510648fbaad3cee8a421030d.html)).
+These instructions apply generally to UI5 Reuse Components, not just the Spreadsheet Importer (see [UI5 Reuse Components](https://sapui5.hana.ondemand.com/sdk/#/topic/6314fcd2510648fbaad3cee8a421030d.html)).

-When you deploy the component to your ABAP system with decentralized deployment, the namespace of the component is registered in the app index.
-The same happens when you deploy the component centrally.
-This means after you deploy the component decentrally the first time (or centrally), you can use the component in your app always the centrally way ([Central Deployment](#setup-central-deployment)).
-As the app index is used to find the component, you can only use this approach in the Fiori Launchpad.

-That means, you can deploy the component decentrally only once.
-After that, the namespace of the component is registered in the app index and the namespace can only exist once in the app index.
+When deploying the component decentrally to an ABAP system, its namespace is registered in the app index, the same as with central deployment.
+After deploying decentrally for the first time, you can use the component centrally (see [Setup Central Deployment](#setup-central-deployment)).
+However, you can only deploy the component decentrally once because the namespace can only exist once in the app index.

-That is the reason why it is recommended to use the central deployment from the start.
+This is why we recommend starting with central deployment.

-#### Using the component outside the app index
+#### Using the Component Outside the App Index

-If you using the component outside the Fiori Launchpad and can not use the app index or for whatever reason the component is not found even though it is deployed, you can direct the app to the correct path with `url` and `name` in the `createComponent` method:
+If the component is used outside the Fiori Launchpad, or if it cannot be found even after deployment, you can direct the app to the correct path using `url` and `name` in the `createComponent` method:

 ```javascript
 openSpreadsheetUploadDialog: async function (oEvent) {
   this.getView().setBusyIndicatorDelay(0);